top of page

 "You can help prevent diabetes by keeping your pet at its ideal weight," says Oregon Veterinary Medical Association.
 "Control food intake, and provide it with opportunities to exercise," they add.

-Routine check-ups with licensed veterinarians allow for professionals assessments of your companion animal's health.
+Routine check-ups with licensed veterinarians allow for professional assessments of your companion animal's health.

 • Daily walks for dogs: Regular, moderate walks help regulate blood sugar and keep dogs active.